35227692-(85).jpg

 Unsigned.

-Pieces from this series were part of the artist's solo exhibition held at the Centro Gallego de Arte Contemporáneo (CGAC, Santiago de Compostela, 2000).
+They were included in the artist’s solo exhibition held at the Galician Center for Contemporary Art (CGAC, Santiago de Compostela, 2000).

 Open live auction